-X = to suit horizontal bar size and concrete cover.
+X = 135, or to suit required cover.

 Insert U-bar by sliding the P-5 corner cover up.
 Where access is insufficient, pre-construct 2xP1 panels and 1xP-5 with reinforcement within and move to required position.

 - B U-bar leg to suit required lap length with horizontal bar. - C Corner vertical bar, inserted following U-bar placement.
 If there is no access to exterior corner face, do not place starter bar in corner, otherwise U-bars cannot be inserted.